Pr\"ufer algebraic spaces: Valuation algebraic spaces

-\begin{proof}[Proof of the lemma] (i) The uniqueness of $i$ follows from the separatedness of the morphism $Y\to X$.
+\begin{lem} Let $T\to X$, $\eta\to Y$ be a separated valuative diagram of a separated quasi-compact morphism $Y\to X$.
+Then \begin{enumerate} \item[(i)] There exists a maximal pro-open subspace $U\subseteq T$ such that the $X$-morphism $\eta\to Y$ extends to an $X$-morphism $i\:U\to Y$.
+Furthermore, the extension $i$ is unique and the space $U$ is quasi-compact. \item[(ii)] Let $\eta'$ be the closed point of $U$ and $T'\subseteq T$ be the closure of $\eta'$ equipped with the reduced subspace structure.
+Then $T'\to X$, $\eta'\to Y$ is an adic valuative diagram. \end{enumerate} \end{lem} \begin{proof} (i) Uniqueness of $i$ follows from the separatedness of the morphism $Y\to X$.
 Let $U$ be the schematic image of the diagonal $\eta\to T\times_XY$.
-Then $U\to T$ is a pro-open immersion by condition (4) of Corollary~\ref{prufspaceth}, and the projection $U\to X$ cannot be extended to any larger pro-open subspace of $T$.
+Then $U\to T$ is a pro-open immersion by condition (4) of Corollary~\ref{prufspaceth}, and the projection $U\to Y$ cannot be extended to any larger pro-open subspace of $T$.